-If you’re unable to pay the accrued tax and accumulated interest, our tax experts can negotiate an IRS installment agreement or offer in compromise on your behalf.
+If you’re unable to pay the accrued tax and accumulated interest, our tax professionals can negotiate an IRS installment agreement or offer in compromise on your behalf.

 If you and your tax advisor disagree with the examiner’s findings, you can request an appeal with the IRS Office of Appeals within 30 days of receiving the audit results.

 IRS Trouble?
-Let Our Tax Experts Help You!
+Let Our Tax professionals Help You!